Faroe Islands Holiday: Sound of Silence

 Eventually, I take shelter in the Parisian-inspired Paname Café, with its adjoining bookstore where I buy both Barbara and The Black Cauldron, written by Heinesen and set at wartime when the islands were occupied by the British.
 After all, I might have plenty of time on my hands for reading.
 The rain is slanting in almost horizontally by this stage, and there is a sense of the end of the world about the place, reminiscent to the Argentinean port of Ushuaia, only without the tourists.

-Although it was beautiful in the sun upon arrival, I prefer the wind and the rain – after all you don’t come to the Faroe Islands for a beach holiday.
+Although it was beautiful in the sun upon arrival, I prefer the wind and the rain – after all a Faroe Islands holiday isn’t about the beach.
 There is an other-worldliness about the islands as the clouds roll in atop the hills and the only sounds are those of the birds flying overhead, the whistling wind and the bleating of the omnipresent sheep.

 In the afternoon I drive to Tjønuvik at the north of Streymoy island, passing the spectacular Fossá waterfalls on the way.
 The town is supposed to have spectacular views of the Giant and the Witch; twin rocks that legend has are waiting to drag the islands back to Iceland.
 However, visibility has diminished to such an extent that the rocks are just a vague blur upon the horizon.
 Perhaps they are waiting for fairer weather before they make their final voyage.